InferSoft-inc/app-challenge/README.md

 - **Performance**: Efficiency of the queries and responsiveness of the system.

 ### Notes
 - **No Time Limit**: There is no strict time limit for this challenge.
 We understand the full project might take a lot longer than a few hours.
-You are welcome to provide mock-up designs or placeholder code for parts you couldn’t complete within the timeframe.
+You are welcome to provide mock-up designs or placeholder code for parts you couldn’t complete.
 - **Example Questions**: The list of queries provided are examples you can pose to the system.
 Feel free to come up with additional queries to showcase your solution.
 - **Technology Flexibility**: You are free to use any technology stack you are comfortable with.
 Focus on the product deliverables and demonstrating your problem-solving approach.
 - **Simplicity and Innovation**: A small demo with a subset of the data is sufficient.
 Consider implementing a basic vector DB lookup with FAISS or hosting the solution locally.
 It's okay to simplify aspects like using a smaller LLM locally or exploring alternative methods to achieve the desired results.